raimonvibe/animated_cars_webapp/README.md

 # Animated Cars Web Application

+To see this application live on the web go to: https://raimoncoding.github.io/animated_cars_webapp/

 This web application allows you to animate cars on a canvas using JavaScript.
 You can control the animation of the cars, change their speed, and reset their positions.
 It's a fun and interactive way to play with animations.

 ## Features